 It is very important to emphasize that the role of surgery in the treatment of constipation is for very specific diseases or disorders.
 The reality is that patients with constipation will rarely require an operation.
-Referral to a colon rectal surgeon should be viewed as an opportunity to have an expert evaluate you in the most efficient and logical manner, hopefully resulting in an effective and rational treatment of constipation.
+Referral to a colon and rectal surgeon should be viewed as an opportunity to have an expert evaluate a patient in the most efficient and logical manner, hopefully resulting in an effective and rational treatment of constipation.

-Constipation is a common complaint which is most often avoided or addressed by thoughtful dietary choices to increase fiber and fluid intake and by lifestyle changes to enjoy regular exercise.
+Constipation is a common complaint which is most often avoided or addressed by thoughtful dietary choices to increase fiber and fluid intake and by lifestyle changes to include regular exercise.
 If these measures fail to improve your bowel habits, talk to your doctor or medical provider to be evaluated.
 Laxatives should not be regularly taken without first talking to your medical provider.
-Lastly, if constipation is associated with symptoms such as nausea and vomiting, acute abdominal pain or blood from the rectum, one should immediately seek medical attention to evaluate the cause of the complaints.
+Lastly, if constipation is associated with symptoms such as nausea and vomiting, acute abdominal pain, or blood from the rectum, one should immediately seek medical attention to evaluate the cause of the complaints.
 Medical management is usually effective in relieving symptoms, while surgery is reserved for very specific situations and gives good results in the right patient.